 Website navigation should be easy

 Website navigation can either make or break the customer experience.
-Imagine going through a complex maze without a map nor a point of reference.
+Imagine going through a complex maze without a map or a point of reference.
 It can be frustrating and overwhelming.

 The aim is to have customer-focused navigation.
 A well-defined structure makes navigation easier and more engaging so users will spend more time on the site.
-Structure your navigation menu so it reflects the main categories on your website.
-Every visitor should know what you do, offer, or provide at a very quick glance and they don’t have to search for what they want.
+Structure your navigation menu so that it reflects the main categories on your website.
+Every visitor should know what you do, offer, or provide at a quick glance and without having to search for what they want.

 Optimize the mobile experience

-According to the KPI Report 2019, 53% of traffic to online stores comes via mobile devices.
+According to the KPI Report 2019, 53% of online store traffic comes via mobile devices.

-With the massive amount of people using mobile devices not only to consume content but also to purchase, a mobile-responsive UX is no longer a nice-to-have but essential and critical to any ecommerce website.
-A mobile-optimized website not only increases leads and sales, but also helps increase search engine optimization.
+With the massive amount of people using mobile devices to shop and complete purchases online, a mobile-responsive UX is no longer a nice-to-have but essential and critical for any ecommerce website.
+A mobile-optimized website not only increases leads and sales but also helps increase search engine optimization.

 Customers expect the same good desktop experience, but on a smaller screen, which makes it more challenging.
 So ditch the original full-featured desktop experience with all kinds of animations, long narratives, and huge images that not only make the loading slow but occupy the whole page.
 A visitor will leave a mobile page after 39 seconds, so make sure that visitors who are accessing your site from mobile devices have an optimal experience.